 I love Jesus more than anything and my family is my highest priority.
 There is nothing that drives me more, makes me swoon more, or brings me more joy than the love of my life, Paul and my four precious babies.
 Ranging in age from 17-23.
 These five are the reason why I do what I do.
 They are why I really got into photography in the first place.
 I have been capturing life with my camera since junior high, but when my first baby was born, that was it for me.
 That was when my camera really became my memory maker and that was when I wanted to remember every breath, every smell, every tiny finger and every boo boo.

-When I’m not behind my camera, you can find me teaching preschoolers, baking for my family, cleaning and organizing my home, spending time with my big kids in Omaha or just hanging around the house or taking a walk with my husband, my last child at home and my goldendoodle, Ruby.
+When I’m not behind my camera, you can find me nurturing babies, baking for my family, cleaning and organizing my home, spending time with my kids or just hanging around the house or taking a walk with my husband and my golden doodle, Ruby.

 Images by Avery Bechtel | Paper Posey Photography, Salida, Colorado